 The main impact of the project is expected to be directed towards women & youth.

-Upskilling of 16 500 people is expected over 30 years.
+Upskilling of 16 500 people

 Stable Electricity supply